AVSystem/scala-commons/docs/TypedMongo.md

 Then we have no choice but to wait for the database on the current JVM thread.

 In order to do this, use utilities provided by `com.avsystem.commons.concurrent.BlockingUtils` class.
-Your project should provide an implementation of this class (often a globally accessible object) where an appropriate Monix `Scheduler`s and other options (default timeout) will be configured, e.g.
+Your project should provide an implementation of this class where an appropriate Monix `Scheduler`s and other options (default timeout) will be configured, e.g.

 ```scala
 import com.avsystem.commons.concurrent.BlockingUtils